ARMmbed/target-kinetis-k64-gcc/readme.md

-## yotta Target Description Using GCC to Compile for Freescale K64F Chips
+## yotta Target Description Using GCC to Compile for Freescale Kinetis K64 Chips

-This is a [yotta](https://github.com/ARMmbed/yotta) target description for compiling for Freescale's K64F family of microcontrollers.
+This is a [yotta](https://github.com/ARMmbed/yotta) target description for compiling for Freescale's Kinetis K64 family of microcontrollers.
 Currently only the Mk64Fn1M0Vll12 is supported.
 You should not normally use this target description directly, but instead use a more specific description of a target board.